rlisahuang/monaco-editor/website/playground/monaco.d.ts.txt

          */
         position: IPosition | null;
         /**
-         * Optionally, a range can be provided to further
+         * Optionally, a secondary position can be provided to further
          * define the position of the content widget.
+The secondary position
+         * must have the same line number as the primary position.
          */
-        range?: IRange | null;
+        secondaryPosition?: IPosition | null;
         /**
          * Placement preference for position, in order of preference.
          */